348ab1a8-424a-43d8-b463-8e925d751c7f/jto-website/README.md

 ## Copyright

-For complete copyright details, please see the [COPYRIGHT.txt](COPYRIGHT.txt) file.
+For complete copyright details, please see the [COPYRIGHT.md](COPYRIGHT.md) file.

 ## Contact